Vilsepi/no-servers/presentation/README.md

 ### AWS Serverless Application Model

-- Herokuish tools to deploy functions and interfaces
+- Additions to CloudFormation syntax and AWS CLI tools
+- Describe Lambda functions and their API Gateway routing in a single YAML file
+- Much simple than the API Gateway Swagger Extensions

 --